6 Tricks to Make Over Your Resume… Fast

 Oversaw 5-member billing team handling day-to-day medical billing operations for third-party clients and vendors.
 Partnered with top medical clinics, hospitals, and vendors to thoroughly assess patient care and update patient portfolios with accurate medication history.

-✓ Consistently received 98% medical audit scores by conducting monthly practice audits to ensure team was well-versed in audit requirements and billing records were up to compliance standards.
+✓ Consistently received 98% medical audit scores by conducting monthly practice audits to ensure the team was well-versed in audit requirements and billing records were up to compliance standards.

 ✓ Increased operations accuracy 36% by developing standard operating procedures (SOPs) for 22-member billing department, later adopted as the “gold standard” companywide.